benwhalley/mindframe/docs/architecture.md

-# Description of runtime behaviour
+# Description of runtime behaviour/operations

 This is intended as a rough sketch/definition of requirements for how the system would operate at runtime.

 ## Starting an intervention episode for a new client

-A client logs on and gains access to the system in some way.
+A client logs on and gains access to the system in some way, web based initially.

-This will need to be authenticated in some way.
+This will need to be authenticated.
 Initially we should just use email + magic links.

 [We can develop this later, but a lot of it would be needed for pilot studies anyway so worth considering early]